OsioLabs/emphandbook/03benefits/README.md

 **[Tech and Office Stipend](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/05tech_stipend.md)**

-We give you $200 per month, tax free, for buying office equipment (computers, desks, cell phones, etc.) and software for work.
+We give you $200 (full-time) or $100 (part-time) per month, tax free, for buying office equipment (computers, desks, cell phones, etc.) and software for work.

 **[Education](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/06education.md)**

-Everyone gets $1000 per year to spend on education expenses of your choice.
-This does not need to be directly related to your work, and covers courses, conferences, books, etc. Through Insperity, US employees can also use up to $1500 per year on college tuition and $500 per year of continuing education expenses.
+Everyone gets a budget to spend on education expenses of your choice, $1000 per year for full-time employees and $500 per year for part-time employees.
+This does not need to be directly related to your work, and covers courses, conferences, books, etc. Through Insperity, US employees may also use up to $1500 per year on college tuition and $500 per year of continuing education expenses.
 (Non-US employees can work out a similar plan, as needed.)

 **[Travel](https://github.com/LullabotEducation/emphandbook/blob/master/03benefits/07travel_budget.md)**